PequalsNP-team/pequalsnp-team.github.io/_posts/2015-07-12-its-hungry.md

      phosphore:~$ wget http://polictf.it/tunes/oldmcdonald.flac

-We started by inspecting the sources of the player but we found nothing.
+We started by inspecting the sources of the js player but we found nothing.
 So we focused on the audio file `oldmcdonald.flac`.

 <br/>
 Again, using [metaflac](http://linux.die.net/man/1/metaflac), a command-line FLAC metadata editor: no results. <br/>